3dsManiac/PHP/README.md

-This is a test/trial website.
+This is a fun calculator for a tutorial in AS1300.